| Place your ad or website information on every page of our website. Contact us for more details. |

 1. Find the half way point of the cord or wire you are using and attach it onto the keyring using a lark's head knot (shown in photo).

-For a row with an odd number of beads: thread onto your cord 1 bead more than half of the beads that will go on that row.
+2. Begin threading the beads onto the cord following the pattern below.
+To prevent your turtle from sagging in the middle we compensated in the following way: For a row with an odd number of beads: thread onto your cord 1 bead more than half of the beads that will go on that row.
 For example, for a row of 7 beads you will thread on 4 beads (one more than half).
 Using the same cord thread it through the corresponding bead from the last row and then back through the middle bead of the row you are working on and then continue on with your row.

 For a row with an even number of beads: Thread on half of the beads and then with your cord go up and wrap your cord around the cord from the previous row, then add the rest of your beads.